 Deputy District Attorney

 Prior to becoming an Assistant US attorney, Ambassador Prosper was a Deputy District Attorney for Los Angeles, California from 1989 to 1994.
-His last two years in the DA’s Office were spent in the Hardcore Gang Division of the Bureau of Special Operations prosecuting solely gang-related murders.
+His last two years in the DA’s Office were spent in the Hardcore Gang Division of the Bureau of Special Operations prosecuting solely gang-related homicides, special circumstance murder, murder, and manslaughter cases committed in the South Central, East and downtown Los Angeles area.

 Ambassador Prosper remains engaged in matters of public interest.
-In September 2013, he became a member of the International Centre for Settlement of Investment Disputes (ICSID) Panel of Arbitrators and of Conciliators, where he will be asked by disputing parties or by the ICSID to serve on conciliation commissions seeking to resolve international investment disputes commenced under the ICSID Convention or the ICSID Additional Facility Rules.
+In September 2013, he became a member of the International Centre for Settlement of Investment Disputes (ICSID) Panel of Arbitrators and of Conciliators, where he is asked by disputing parties or by the ICSID to serve on conciliation commissions seeking to resolve international investment disputes commenced under the ICSID Convention or the ICSID Additional Facility Rules.
 In April 2008, he was appointed by President Bush to be a member of the US Holocaust Memorial Council, and he held that position until August, 2014.
-In January 2008, he was elected by United Nations member States to serve as an independent specialist and vice-chairman to a human rights treaty body, the UN Committee on the Elimination of Racial Discrimination, in Geneva, Switzerland, which monitors compliance by State parties to the Convention.
 In April 2007, he led, on behalf of the International Republican Institute, a 59-person international election observation mission to Nigeria to observe the Presidential and National Assembly elections in that country.
 He has been a speaker for numerous organizations and universities.
 In addition, he was an ambassador-in-residence/adjunct professor at the University of Utah’s S.J.
 Quinney College of Law.

 Publications, Presentations & Recognitions

-Ambassador Prosper’s work representing Reza Taghavi, who was released from an Iranian prison in 2010, and Amir Michael Hekmati, a former US marine who currently stands accused of spying in Iran for the United States, was recently profiled in California Lawyer.
+Ambassador Prosper’s work representing Reza Taghavi, who was released from an Iranian prison in 2010, and Amir Michael Hekmati, a former US marine who currently stands accused of spying in Iran for the United States, has been profiled in California Lawyer magazine.

 Life Beyond the Law